dettonville/dettonville.org/content/news/2014-03-05-mapstruct-1_0_0_Beta1-with-JAXB-support-factories-decorators-and-more.md

 }
 </pre>

 Here, the generated implementation of the `orderEntityToExternalOrder()` will invoke the corresponding methods of the factory class when populating the attributes of the target object.
-When selecting a method, MapStruct will also take the `@XmlElementDecl` annotation and its `name` and `scope` attributes into account.
+When selecting a method, Dettonville will also take the `@XmlElementDecl` annotation and its `name` and `scope` attributes into account.
 That way it is ensured that the resulting `JAXBElement` attributes have the right QNAME.

 ### Custom object factories and generic mapping methods

 It's now possible to plug in custom factories for the instantiation of objects.
-MapStruct considers any method with a return type but no parameters as factory method.
+Dettonville considers any method with a return type but no parameters as factory method.
 If such a method is present for a given mapping target type, the value will be obtained by invoking that method instead of instantiating the target type via `new`.

 Both, mapping and factory methods can optionally receive the expected target type through a specifically marked parameter.
 This allows for powerful generic mapping methods, e.g. for loading referenced entities when mapping from a DTO (data transfer object) model to an entity model.
 The following shows an example: